Selling stamps in New Zealand

 In all cases Ashford Stamps Ltd can provide a professional opinion on the best method of sale.
 We understand that not everyone with stamps to sell is a stamp expert, so we can offer helpful assistance without obligation.

 "What are my stamps worth?"
-We can make a cash offer if there are items we are interested in purchasing, or perhaps suggest alternative avenues for disposal.
+We can make a cash offer if there are items we are interested in purchasing or perhaps suggest alternative avenues for disposal.
 There is no charge for a verbal assessment in our Auckland office.
 Beyond Auckland, sending us an email with a couple of photos could be a good start.